deeplearning4j/deeplearning4j/build_vgg_webapp.md

 Loading the pre-trained models for further training is a process we will describe in a later tutorial.

-## <a name="Load the Pre-Trained Model">Load the Pre-Trained Model </a>
+## <a name="Loading Pre-Trained Models">Load the Pre-Trained Model </a>

-Recent versions of Deeplearning4J include tools to import models from the Python-based deep-learning framework Keras.
-Model import functionality is described [here](model-import-keras).
-Keras, in turn, is able to import models from Caffe, TensorFlow, Torch and Theano, so it serves as a bridge to models created in any of those frameworks, which allows developers and researchers to preserve their work when they switch to Deeplearning4j.
+Deeplearning4J lets you import models from the Python-based deep-learning framework [Keras](https://keras.io/), which itself provides an intuitive, higher-level API over Theano and TensorFlow.
+DL4J's model import functionality is described [here](model-import-keras).
+Keras, for its part, is able to import models from Caffe, TensorFlow, Torch and Theano, so it serves as a bridge to import models created in any of those frameworks, which allows developers and researchers to preserve their work when they switch to Deeplearning4j for production-grade tasks and JVM environments.

 There are two options for loading the pretrained model:

 1. Load into Keras, save and Load into DeepLearning4J
 2. Load directly into DeepLearning4J using helper fundctions to retrieve model from internet

-### OPTION 1
+### Option 1

 Load a model into Keras, then save and load into DeepLearning4J.